channotation/chap/README.md

 # CHAP - The Channel Annotation Package #

 CHAP is a tool for the functional annotation of ion channel structures written in C++.
 See the website under [www.channotation.org][CHANNOTATION] for a full documentation including installation instructions and usage examples.
-If you have any questions please send an email to [chap@bioch.ox.ac.uk](mailto:chap@bioch.ox.ac.uk) or use the GitHub [Issue Tracker](https://github.com/channotation/chap/issues).
+If you have any questions please use the GitHub [Issue Tracker](https://github.com/channotation/chap/issues).

 ## Prerequisites ##